Overview of Tuberculosis

-Tuberculosis is a serious infection that affects your lungs.
+Tuberculosis (TB) is a serious infection that affects your lungs.
 The bacteria are spread through droplets released into the air from sneezing or coughing.
 Some strains of tuberculosis are not treated with medication, as they have built up a tolerance to them.

 There are two types of tuberculosis: latent and active.
 Latent TB is when the bacteria stays in your body but causes no symptoms.
 It can turn into an active, so treatment is still important.
 Active TB makes you very sick and can be easily spread to others.
 Some symptoms include: coughing that will last for more than 3 weeks, coughing up blood, loss of appetite, chills, night sweats, chills, chest pain, weight loss, fever, and fatigue.
 This illness can also affect other organs, such as the kidneys, brain, or spine.